ohadre/oxy-journey/tasks/current_tasks.md

   - [ ] Configure production deployment process

 ## Next Steps
+1. Complete `QuestionModal.tsx` UI and answer submission logic.
-1. Implement Q&A mechanic triggered on collision.
+2. Implement Q&A trigger on collision and answer handling in `Scene3D.tsx`.
-2. Add Game Over logic when lives reach zero.
+3. Add Game Over logic when lives reach zero.
-3. Add sound effects for collisions, etc.
+4. Add sound effects for collisions, Q&A events, etc.
-4. Refine visual appearance of entities if needed.
+5. Refine visual appearance of entities if needed.

 ---
 This task list will be reviewed and updated at the beginning and end of each "Vibe Session."